Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/UtilityNetwork/SnapGeometryEditsWithUtilityNetworkRules/readme.md

 1. Create a map with `LoadSettings.FeatureTilingMode` set to `EnabledWithFullResolutionWhenSupported`.
 2. Create a `Geodatabase` using the mobile geodatabase file location.
-3. Display `Geodatabase.featureTables` on the map using subtype feature layers.
+3. Display `Geodatabase.FeatureTables` on the map using subtype feature layers.
 4. Create a `GeometryEditor` and connect it to the map view.
 5. When editing a feature:

     a.
 Call `SnapRules.CreateAsync(UtilityNetwork, UtilityAssetType)` to get the snap rules associated with a given `UtilityAssetType`.

     b.
-Use `SyncSourceSettings(SnapRules, SnapSourceEnablingBehavior.setFromRules)` to populate the `SnapSettings.SourceSettings` with `SnapSourceSettings` enabling the sources with rules.
+Use `SyncSourceSettings(SnapRules, SnapSourceEnablingBehavior.SetFromRules)` to populate the `SnapSettings.SourceSettings` with `SnapSourceSettings` enabling the sources with rules.

 6. Start the geometry editor with an existing geometry or `GeometryType.Point`.